wazo-platform/wazo-platform.org/content/uc-doc/troubleshooting/index.md

 **Note**: This workaround works only:

 - on incoming calls towards an User (and an User only),
-- if the incoming trunk is a DAHDI or a SIP trunk,
+- if the incoming trunk is a SIP trunk,
 - if the user has a voicemail which is activated and with the email field filled

 Be aware that this workaround will probably not survive any upgrade.